Vladimir-csp/xdg-terminal-exec/README.md

 ## Desktop entry for a terminal

-Stock desktop entry for terminal emulator may be used.
+Stock Desktop Entry for terminal emulator may be used.
 Command execution argument defaults to `-e`.
 Key `ExecArg=` (`X-ExecArg=` while the spec is in proposed status) can be used to override it.
 If the terminal accepts commands without special argument, this key can be explicitly set to an empty value